Tsumugivolle77/nlaProject/README.md

 README file for my project and also for the final submission.

-## Prerequisites for compiling for project successfully
+## Prerequisites for compiling project successfully
 User should set `-std=c++17` since I used some `c++17` features such as:

 - Variable with template arguments;